asman72/asman/notes/system-design.md

 * Consider adding a CI/CD pipeline for automated testing and deployment.
 * Explore integrating with cloud services for scalable storage and compute.

+Consider adding a `CONTRIBUTING.md` file to outline contribution guidelines and a `CODE_OF_CONDUCT.md` file to foster a welcoming community.